Horizon Scanner

 This bill put forward by the House of Lords has three core objectives: to grow the economy, improve public services and make people’s lives easier.
 Suggested measures include paving the way for the ‘smart data’ model to be used in more sectors, establishing a trust framework for digital verification services and placing the national underground asset register on a statutory footing.

-The potentially most significant aspect of the Bill (which is rather under reported) are the “smart data” or “open data” provisions.
+The most significant aspect of the Bill (which was under reported) was the “smart data” or “open data” provisions.
 The aspiration here is to create a replica of the “open banking” / Payment Systems Directive II environment but for “consumer data” more generally.

 The devil will be in the detail of the regulation made under the primary legislation (the legislation provides broad powers for government to make regulation) so at present it is difficult to see how wide ranging these provisions will be, but it has potential to be a very significant regulatory intervention and worth following for its potential impact on anyone processing “consumer data”.